Edit

 Career area: Industry research

-A ‘research, development, scientific service’ career
+A ‘research, development, scientific services’ career

 There are many different roles in the industry.
 Here we focus on roles in the life science industry carrying out or overseeing research, including early product development (but excluding general software development, clinical trials management and roles related to technical support; these are covered in separate info sheets).

-For life scientists, industry research employers are generally in the areas of drug development, advanced therapeutics, diagnostics, research instrumentation & products, nutrition, scientific services, medical devices, crop science and other life-science or health-care related products.
+For life scientists, industry research employers are generally in the areas of drug development, advanced therapeutics, diagnostics, research instrumentation and products, nutrition, scientific services, medical devices, crop science and other life-science or health-care related products.
 In these areas, there are numerous well-known and long-established multinational companies, but also many small and medium-size enterprises, including start-ups.

 Within industry research, the work might be very applied and focussed on a specific product idea or prototype; or the work may be focused on ‘early discovery’ projects, which investigate potential avenues for future products (for example, possible targets for therapeutics).